Skip to content

 Five overnight change signals, threshold filtered

 New errors, score drops, new orphan pages, broken page data tags, position drops.
-Five concrete signals tracked every night, each with a configurable threshold the team controls.
-Quiet days stay quiet because nothing crossed the threshold.
-Loud days get loud because something genuinely did.
+Five concrete signals tracked every night, each with a threshold the team controls.
+Quiet days stay quiet; loud days get loud.

 Features